 By Dan Slavin

 Digital coupons delivered via email and accessed through a mobile device typically have a redemption rate of 2 percent or less.
-By delivering those coupons via text marketing promotion, marketers can increase redemption rates to 10 percent or more.
+By delivering digital coupons via text marketing promotion, marketers can increase redemption rates to 10 percent or more.

 There is also the fact that traditional printed coupons have long had a dismal return rate and ROI.
 Perhaps most important is that mobile coupons are reaching the tipping point in consumer preference.
-Recent research shows consumers are split 50/50 on their preference for mobile as opposed to printed coupons.
+Recent research shows consumers are split 50/50 on their preference for mobile coupons as opposed to printed coupons.
 That ratio is expected to continue to improve in favor of mobile.